Cumbria Tourism (“we” or “our” or “us”) are committed to protecting and respecting your privacy.

 This policy (and any other documents referred to herein) sets out the basis on which any personal data we collect from you from our website (www.mycumbriacard.co.uk)(“Website”), or that you provide to us by other means or will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purpose of the Data Protection Act 1998 (the Act), the data controller is Cumbria Tourism.
+For the purpose of the General Data Protection Regulation 2018 (GDPR), the data controller is Cumbria Tourism.

 1. Information we may collect from you

 We may collect and process the following data about you:

 a.
 Information that you provide by filling in forms on our Website.
 This includes information provided at the time of registering to use the Website, subscribing to our service and any additional, posting material, contributions or requesting further services.
 We may also ask you for information when you enter a competition or promotion sponsored by us and when you report a problem with our Website.

 b.
 If you have agreed to be contacted by us, we will send you regular e-newsletter updates, containing details of the latest news and special offers relating to the MyCumbria scheme.
 You can choose not to receive these emails at any time.
 We may also, from time to time, ask you to complete surveys that we use for research purposes, although you do not have to respond to them.